Cool Old Games

 Each player will play out a single card until all players have played one card each.
 Note that in Oh Hell, players must follow suit if they have a card of the leading suit.

-The player who wins the current trick will take all cards used in the trick and place it by their side.
+The player who wins the current trick will take all the cards used in the trick and place them by their side.
 This player will lead the next trick.

 After all tricks are completed, the tricks taken by each player are counted, and compared with the “Contract” bid made earlier.